-- denominated in pound sterling - contractually committed to be paid within 12 months of arrangement (364 days) - not defined as capital expenditure by legislation, and - invested with one of:
+- denominated in pound sterling,

+- contractually committed to be paid within 12 months of arrangement (364 days),

+- not defined as capital expenditure by legislation, and

+- invested with one of:

-- the UK Government
+- the UK Government,

-- a UK local authority
+- o a UK local authority,

-- o a UK parish or community council or
+- a UK parish or community council or

 - o body or investment scheme of "high credit quality"

 The Council defines "high credit quality" organisations and securities as those having a credit rating of A- or higher that are domiciled in the UK or a foreign country with a sovereign rating of AA+ or higher.
+Overseas subsidiaries of foreign banking groups will normally be assessed according to the country of domicile of the parent organisation.